 Why is it called ‘donating’ a conservation easement?
 Your commitment to keep your land undeveloped is seen by federal and state governments as a charitable gift in the interest of the public.
 What you are ‘donating’ are the rights to develop, divide, and use your land in certain ways.

 Does a conservation easement give the public access to my land?
 Nope, unless you specifically want that to happen.

 How long does it take to complete a conservation easement?
 There is no set timeline, but the process of conserving your land usually takes about a year but this allows you and your family to be thoughtful and deliberate in your decisions.

 Our region faces a housing crisis.
 What about leaving some space for affordable housing?
 We fully support comprehensive planning efforts and work hand-in-hand with local municipalities to make sure we do not conserve land that would best serve the community as housing.
 There are still plenty of opportunities to build affordable housing within urban boundaries.
 Our goal is to protect family farms and ranches and critical wildlife habitat between our communities.

 Can a conservation easement ever be amended, terminated, or condemned?
 Conservation easements cannot be revoked or terminated, except by a court order.
 Amendments may be made in rare cases to further the purposes and intentions of the easement (such as to add acreage or increase protections) or to correct or clarify details within the agreement.

 Aspen Valley Land Trust is dedicated to protecting land forever in the Roaring Fork and Colorado River valleys.
-For more than 50 years, AVLT has been a trusted community-supported conservation partner helping to ensure the natural and community health of our region.
+For 55 years, AVLT has been a trusted community-supported conservation partner helping to ensure the natural and community health of our region.